3mdeb/fwupd-bsd-documentation/docs/testing/openBSD_regression_Q&A.md

 **What is the testing process like before a new version is released?**

-No information about testing process has been founded.
+No information about the testing process has been founded.

 ## Regression repository